Mustafa Cengiz

 Mustafa Cengiz (25 December 1949 – 28 November 2021) was a Former Bureaucrat and Turkish businessman who served as the president of sports club Galatasaray S.K.

-Early life
+Early life and education

 Mustafa Cengiz was born in Nizip, Gaziantep Province, southeastern Turkey on 25 December 1949.

 Mustafa Cengiz completed his primary and secondary education in his hometown.
 He then graduated from Gaziantep High School.
 Then he studied at Faculty of Political Science, Ankara University.

+Mustafa Cengiz was a prominent figure born into a distinguished family with deep ties to the olive oil industry in the region.
+His father Mehmet Cengiz aka Pamuk Muhammed, was a renowned trader and one of the earliest factory owners in the olive oil sector.
+Pamuk Muhammed played a significant role in shaping the industry, earning widespread recognition for his contributions to trade and production.

+Mustafa Cengiz was one of seven children in this traditionally influential family.
+Despite the social norms of the time, which often prioritized business inheritance over formal education, all seven siblings pursued higher education.
+This commitment to education reflected the family's progressive mindset and dedication to fostering intellectual growth alongside business success.